Introduction

 - Control: Maintain the improved process.

-This structured approach helps teams systematically improve processes and reduce variability.
+This structured approach allows teams to systematically improve processes and reduce variability.

-Lean project management offers a powerful framework for optimising project delivery.
-By focusing on value creation and waste reduction, teams can achieve better results with fewer resources.
-When combined with Six Sigma, Lean principles provide a comprehensive toolkit for continuous improvement in project management practices.
+Lean project management provides a powerful framework for optimising project delivery.
+By focusing on creating value and eliminating waste, teams can achieve better results with fewer resources.
+When combined with Six Sigma principles, Lean offers a comprehensive toolkit for continuous improvement in project management practices.

 Hybrid and adaptive methodologies

-As project management evolves, hybrid and adaptive approaches have emerged to address complex and dynamic project environments.
-These methodologies combine elements from various frameworks to create flexible, tailored solutions.
+As the field of project management continues to evolve, hybrid and adaptive methodologies have emerged to meet the demands of complex and dynamic project environments.
+These approaches combine elements from various project management frameworks to create flexible and tailored solutions.

 Scrumban (Scrum + Kanban)